 Note: Human Growth Hormone (hGH) is also defined as a Threshold Substance.
-For the application of the hGH differential immunoassays and/or the hGH Biomarkers Method, the applicable values of $u{c \, Max}$ and the corresponding DLs are specified in the applicable Technical Document [4] or Laboratory Guidelines [5].
+For the application of the hGH differential immunoassays and/or the hGH Biomarkers Test, the applicable values of $u{c\Max}$ and the corresponding DLs are specified in the relevant Technical Document [4] or Laboratory Guidelines [5].

-The International Standard for Laboratories (ISL) [6] requires that quantitative results from Confirmation Procedures are based on the mean of three independent determinations.
-The resulting relative standard deviation (RSD, %) is to be consistent with the validation data.
-The uncertainty of the measurement of the Laboratory's measurement procedure shall be such as to ensure an AAF non-compliance decision in cases when the mean of the data obtained is above the corresponding DL in Table 1.
+The International Standard for Laboratories (ISL) [6] requires that results from quantitative Confirmation Procedures applied to Threshold Substances shall be based on the mean of three independent determinations.
+The resulting relative standard deviation (RSD, %) shall be consistent with the quantitative Confirmation Procedure method validation data.
+The MU of the Laboratory's measurement procedure, as estimated from the Analytical Method validation data, shall be such as to ensure an AAF non-compliance decision in cases when the mean of the data obtained is above the corresponding DL in Table 1.

-Document Number: TD2018DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 15 November 2017 Effective Date: 1 March 2018
+Document Number: TD2019DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 14 November 2018 Effective Date: 1 March 2019

-2. Setting Decision Limits for Threshold Substances
+3. Setting Decision Limits for Threshold Substances

-Where a \underline{T} has been established for a Prohibited Substance, the \underline{DL} is the value of the result for that Prohibited Substance in a given Sample obtained using a validated measurement procedure above which it can be decided that \underline{T} has been exceeded with a statistical confidence of at least 95 %, and hence that an AAF is justified.
+Where a $\underline{T}$ has been established for a Prohibited Substance, the $\underline{DL}$ is the value of the result for that Prohibited Substance in a given Sample obtained using a validated measurement procedure above which it can be decided that $\underline{T}$ has been exceeded with a statistical confidence of at least 95 %, and hence that an AAF is justified.
 This is illustrated in Figure 1.

-Figure 1: Use of a guard band (g) to establish a DL relative to a Threshold limit and to differentiate between compliance and non-compliance zones.
+Figure 1: Use of a guard band (g) to establish a $\underline{DL}$ relative to a $\underline{Threshold}$ limit and to differentiate between compliance and non-compliance zones.

-The value \underline{DL} shall be calculated as the sum of the value \underline{T} and the guard band (g), where g is calculated based on the relevant WADA maximum acceptable value (unit/mL) of the combined standard uncertainty ($u{c Max}$) given in Table 1, using a coverage factor k of 1.645 (95 % coverage range, one-tailed normal distribution).
+The DL value shall be calculated as the sum of the T value and the guard band (g), where g is calculated based on the relevant WADA maximum acceptable value (unit/mL) of the combined standard uncertainty $(u{c Max})$ given in Table 1, using a coverage factor k of 1.645 (95 % coverage range, one-tailed normal distribution).

-(4) $$\underline{DL} = \underline{T} + g$$
+$$(6) \quad \underline{DL} = \underline{T} + g$$

+(7)

-(5) $g = k \cdot u{CMax}$, with $k = 1.645$ $AAF > DL$
+$$g = k \cdot u{c Max}$$

+, with $k = 1.645$

+AAF > DL

-When a value found in a Sample exceeds the \underline{T} value, but is less than the \underline{DL} , the Laboratory shall report this result as "Negative" and include a recommendation (e.g. in the opinion section of the Test Report) for the Result Management Authority to consider this result within its future "target and intelligence" test planning.
-This result shall not constitute an AAF regardless of the value of \underline{MU} the Laboratory reports for the result.
+When a value found in a Sample exceeds the $\underline{T}$ value, but is less than the $\underline{DL}$ , the Laboratory shall report this result as a Negative Finding and include a recommendation (e.g. in the opinion section of the Test Report) for the Result Management Authority to consider this result within its future "target and intelligence" test planning.
+This result shall not constitute an AAF regardless of the value of $\underline{MU}$ the Laboratory reports for the result.

-Note: The compliance decision rule, applicable to assays used for quantification of endogenous $\underline{\text{Threshold Substances}}$, for which the $\underline{\text{T}}$ have been established on reference population statistics (e.g. hCG, hGH differential immunoassays and hGH Biomarkers Method), do not require the inclusion of a guard band since the $\underline{\text{MU}}$ has already been incorporated into the T value.
+Note: The compliance decision rule, applicable to assays used for quantification of endogenous Threshold Substances, for which the $\underline{T}$ have been established on reference population statistics (e.g. hCG, hGH differential immunoassays and hGH Biomarkers Method), do not require the inclusion of a guard band since the $\underline{MU}$ has already been incorporated into the $\underline{T}$ value.

-Document Number: TD2018DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 15 November 2017 Effective Date: 1 March 2018
+Document Number: TD2019DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 14 November 2018 Effective Date: 1 March 2019

-3. Reporting
+4. Reporting

-3.1 Test Report
+4.1 Test Report

-The concentration of a Threshold Substance in a Sample shall be reported in ADAMS (and/or Laboratory Test Report) as the mean value from triplicate determinations, rounded down (truncated) to the same number of decimal places as the applicable DL, to assess compliance with the DL and as a basis for reporting an AAF.
+The concentration of a Threshold Substance in a Sample shall be reported in ADAMS as the mean value from triplicate determinations, rounded down (truncated) to the same number of decimal places as the applicable DL, to assess compliance with the DL and as a basis for reporting an AAF.